-AEC utilizes a 5-step process to determine enterprise-wide safety risks that uses both quantitative and qualitative analysis to determine risk factors and evaluate mitigation and protocol strategies appropriate to each risk factor.
-The 5-step process includes:
+AEC utilizes a five-step process to determine enterprise-wide safety risks that use both quantitative and qualitative analysis to determine risk factors and evaluate mitigation and protocol strategies appropriate to each risk factor.
+The five-step process includes the following:

-- Identification of risks
+- Identification of Risks

-- o Find, recognize, and describe risks
+- Find, recognize, and describe risks

-- o Identify all known, known "unknown", "unknown known", and unknown hazards, threats, and opportunities
+- o Identify potential hazards, threats, and opportunities

 - Analyze

-- o Understanding the nature of the risk and determine the level of risk
+- Understand the nature of the risk and determine the level of risk

 - Plan and Evaluate

 - Analyze and prioritize risk criteria

 - Respond

-- o Develop risk control methods and implement plans
+- Develop risk control methods and implement plans

 - Monitor and Review

-- o Continue to monitor risks and potential new risks
+- Continue to monitor risks and potential new risks

-- o Review and analyze effectiveness of risk mitigation measures
+- Review and analyze the effectiveness of risk mitigation measures

 After careful consideration and analysis, wildfire has been identified as one of the greatest weather-related risks to AEC due to the region's complex topography, lack of summer and early fall rains, and susceptibility to dry Santa Ana winds that can accelerate fire growth.
-It was this combination of factors that led to the Cedar Fire of 2003 and the Witch Fire of 2007 - both of which rank among the top 10 largest wildfires in California history - that spread across San Diego County in terrain like that of AEC's service territory and had large impacts to SDG&E. Because of the known wildfire risk and the potential impacts on utility operations, AEC will take a multitude of steps to adapt to our changing climate conditions across our service territory.
-These steps have been described in depth in this plan and include the identification of locations at greatest risk for fire growth within the service territory and instituted a process to make the electric system more resilient to wildfires that includes replacing wooden poles with ductile-iron poles, installing new technologies to make the electric grid more resilient to fire and building upon a robust vegetation management program to keep trees and brush clear of power lines.
+It was this combination of factors that led to the Cedar Fire of 2003 and the Witch Fire of 2007-both of which rank among the top 10 largest wildfires in California history-that spread across San Diego County in terrain like that of AEC's service territory and had large impacts to SDG&E.

+Because of the known wildfire risk and the potential impacts on utility operations, AEC will take a multitude of steps to adapt to changing climate conditions across its service territory.
+These steps have been described in depth in this plan and include the identification of locations at greatest risk for fire growth within the service territory and instituting a process to make the electric system more resilient to wildfires that includes replacing wooden poles with ductile- iron poles, installing new technologies to make the electric grid more resilient to fire, and building upon a robust vegetation management program to keep trees and brush clear of power lines.

-Table 2 below provides an overview of AEC's preventive strategies and programs.
+Table 3 below provides an overview of AEC's preventative strategies and programs.

-Table 2
+Table 3.
+AEC Preventative Strategies and Programs.

 DESIGN AND CONSTRUCTION

-Wildlife/bird protection
+Wildlife/Bird Protection

-Conductor spacers
+Conductor Spacers

-High impedance fault detection
+High Impedance Fault Detection

-Spida-Calc software
+Spida-Calc Software

-Wood-to-ductile iron pole changes
+Wood-to-Ductile Iron Pole Changes

-Composite arms
+Composite Arms

-Rebuild/reconductor of circuits
+Rebuild/Reconductor of Circuits

-Rebuild of substations
+Rebuild of Substations

 INSPECTION AND MANTENANCE

-Distribution Wood Pole Inspections - visual, detailed, and intrusive
+Distribution Wood Pole Inspections - Visual, Detailed, and Intrusive

 Distribution Vegetation Right-of-Way Maintenance

 Distribution Annual Pole Clearing Program

 Distribution Detailed Line Inspections

 Distribution Line Patrols

 Visual Inspections of Distribution Substations

 Inspection and Maintenance Programs for Distribution Facilities

 Drive by of Overhead Distribution Facilities and Equipment

 Detailed Inspections of Distribution Facilities and Equipment

 Supplemental Inspections of High Fire Risk Areas

 On-ground Routine Inspections

+OPERATIONAL PRACTICES

+Disabling Reclosing During Fire Season

+Distribution Vegetation Management

+Special Work Procedure for Red Flag Warning Events

+Deenergization Notifications

+Emergency Operating Planning

+Work Procedures and Training for Persons Working in Locations and Conditions of Elevated

+Fire Risks

+Provide Liaison to County Emergency Management Department (EMD)

+Leverage Existing Relationship with Local Government and Fire Departments

+Targeted Communications Plan

+Active Environmental Safety Monitoring

+Page 21 of 44